E-Almqvist/cppbot/README.md

 ### Installation
 Installing and compiling the bot is easy with the install script.

-`wget https://raw.githubusercontent.com/E-Almqvist/cppbot/master/install.sh && sudo sh install.sh /path/to/bot BOT_NAME`
+`wget https://raw.githubusercontent.com/E-Almqvist/cppbot/master/install.sh && sudo bash install.sh /path/to/bot BOT_NAME`

 Where `/path/to/bot` needs to be an existing directory and `BOT_NAME` will be the bots name.
 You will also need *git*, *sudo* and *wget* to install the bot.
 You will need *cmake*, *GCC* (compiler) and *make* in order to compile the bot.